rdeioris/glTFRuntime-docs/README.md

 * More mesh-merge features
 * Automatic support for all of the Microsoft glTF-Toolkit extensions
 * Propose a GLTF extension for Signed Distance Fields (this will allow to support Lumen, and maybe Nanite)
-* Texture Streaming (already available in master as experimental)
 * Virtual Texture Streaming (still investigating if it is worthy)
 * glTF low-level api for extending and exporting assets
 * Hooks for JSON extras objects
-* Allow to load LODs from other simple formats like STL and OBJ
 * Improve point clouds support
 * Investigate URL chain load support (for loading assets with multiple parts stored remotely)
-* Investigate LZ4 compression
 * Support for glXF format

 # Commercial Support